 - No traffic snarls or busy commutes.

-Each of the colleges, RACGP and ACRRM has a rural generalist pathway, in fact all ACRRM registrars are classified as rural generalists.
-The Victorian Government also launched the Victorian Rural Generalist Program (VRGP) in mid 2020.
-See specific rural generalist FAQs here.
+You need to apply to either of the colleges, RACGP and ACRRM when the AGPT intake opens, usually twice a year.
+The Victorian Government also has the Victorian Rural Generalist Program See specific rural generalist FAQs here.

 See our rural generalist flyer and pathway here, for more information.

-The RG pathway runs for up to seven years depending on the year of entry and specialty field – ie, up to seven years if undertaking GP Surgery.
-It comprises a year of hospital practice, two years of community general practice as a GP RG registrar, a year of advanced skills training in a chosen specialty and a year of support to consolidate advanced skills while working or continuing to train in general practice.
+The rural generalist pathway runs for up to seven years depending on the year of entry and specialty field – ie, up to seven years if undertaking GP Surgery.
+It comprises a year of hospital practice, two years of community general practice as a GP rural generalist registrar, a year of advanced skills training in a chosen specialty and a year of support to consolidate advanced skills while working or continuing to train in general practice.
 There is flexibility to enter later in general practice training if eligible candidates are identified and positions are available.

 Trainees need to be enrolled and working towards meeting the requirements of fellowship with either the Australian College of Rural and Remote Medicine (FACRRM) and/or the Royal Australian College of General Practice (FRACGP) plus the Fellowship of Advanced Rural Practice (FARGP).

 Earliest entry into the program is at the commencement of post-graduate year two which aligns with entry into GP training.
 Successful trainees exit with either a FRACGP (with FARGP) or FACRRM and with at least one advanced skill.

 Training in advanced skills is overseen by the relevant specialty college and leads to qualifications that meet the accreditation standards of that college.